partrickli/FaceIt/README.md

 2. 新建skull （脸轮廓线）UIBezierPath

+### skull radius calculation has to be calculation property

+Property can't be used until initalization completed.

 + `center`, `radius` *caution: must be inside its own coordination*

 `M_PI` updated to `CGFloat.pi`, which can be briefly writen as `.pi`